pommicket/bootstrap/00/README.md

 You might notice that all the numbers are backwards, e.g. `38 00` for the number 0x0038 (56 decimal).
 This is because almost all modern architectures (including x86-64) are little-endian, meaning that the *least significant byte* goes first, and the most significant byte goes last.
-There are various reasons why this is easier to deal with, but I won't explain that here.
+There are reasons for this ([see here](https://en.wikipedia.org/wiki/Endianness#Optimization), for example, if you're interested).

 ## program header
 The program header describes a segment of data that is loaded into memory when